TommyJones/textmineR/cran-comments.md

 ### Patch release version 3.0.2
 This version is a patch where I have:

+* addressed some issues from CRAN's automatic checks.
+I added a new vignette and (a) spawned too many processes during execution and (b) copied another vignette's title.
+Both issues have been fixed.
 * modified the NAMESPACE to explicitly say "importFrom(stopwords,stopwords)" to address an issue that came up during checks for some systems after going to CRAN.
 * added an update method for the lda_topic_model class.